II. THE PROKARYOTIC CELL: BACTERIA

 C. Function of Endospores

 An endospore is not a reproductive structure but rather a resistant, dormant survival form of the organism.
-Endospores are quite resistant to high temperatures (including boiling), most disinfectants, low energy radiation, drying, etc. The endospore can then survive until a variety of environmental stimuli trigger germination (def), allowing outgrowth of a single vegetative bacterium (def) as shown in Fig 3, step 11 and step 12.
+Endospores are quite resistant to high temperatures (including boiling), most disinfectants, low energy radiation, drying, etc. The endospore can then survive until a variety of environmental stimuli trigger germination (def), allowing outgrowth of a single vegetative bacterium (def) as shown in Fig 3, step 11 and step 12 and in Fig. 4.
 Viable endospores have reportedly been isolated from the gi tract of a bee embedded in amber between 25 and 40 million years ago.
 Viable endospores of a halophilic (salt-loving) bacterium have also reportedly been isolated from fluid inclusions in salt crystals dating back over 250 million years!